jeremiah-sanville/PortfolioProjects/README.md

 - [Contacts](#contacts)

 ## Portfolio Projects
-In this section I will list data analytics projects and briefly describing the tools and skills used for analysis.
+In this section, I will list data analytics projects and briefly describe the tools and skills used for analysis.

 ### Divvy Bikeshare Rider Differences
 **Code & Report:** [`Kaggle`](https://www.kaggle.com/code/konoxians/divvy-annual-members-vs-casual-riders)